-ENV Similar to BASH_ENV; used when the shell is invoked in posix mode.
+ENV Expanded and executed similarly to BASH_ENV (see INVOCATION above) when an interactive shell is invoked in posix mode.

 EXECIGNORE

 A colon-separated list of shell patterns (see Pattern Matching) defining the list of filenames to be ignored by command search using PATH.
 Files whose full pathnames match one of these patterns are not considered executable files for the purposes of completion and command execution via PATH lookup.
 This does not affect the behavior of the [, test, and [[commands.
 Full pathnames in the command hash table are not subject to EXECIGNORE.
 Use this variable to ignore shared library files that have the executable bit set, but are not executable files.
 The pattern matching honors the setting of the extglob shell option.